 - 3 effective solutions to fix 100% disk usage in Windows 10 22H2 update

-- Solved: Proxy server is not responding in windows 10, 8.1 and 7
+- Solved: The proxy server is not responding in Windows 10, 8.1 and 7